ferrannl/VideoShare/README.md

 It demonstrates:

-- A layered architecture (web UI, business logic, data access, domain entities).
+- A layered architecture (web UI, business logic, data access, domain entities)
-- Integration with **SQL Server** via Entity Framework Core.
+- Integration with **SQL Server** via Entity Framework Core
-- A clean solution structure suitable as a reference for similar projects.
+- A clean solution structure suitable as a reference for similar projects

 ---